Keith Barry: Career

 In June 2012, Barry stated his disapproval of TV's late-night anti-intellectual offering Psychic Readings Live and challenged one of its presenters, Psychic Wayne, to prove his psychic powers.
 (Wayne declined.)

 Barry advised Woody Harrelson for his role as a mentalist in the 2013 film, Now You See Me, and again for its 2016 sequel, Now You See Me 2.
 Barry prepped Harrelson for a successful performance on the Late Show with David Letterman during the marketing of the first film.

 Keith's hit show The Dark Side launched with a 31 date sold-out tour in Jan/Feb 2013 and continued with a 12 night run at the Olympia in Dublin in July 2013.
 On 23 July, Keith took time out to give a talk at the Science Gallery in Dublin and demonstrated the techniques of cold reading and explained how "psychics" can convince so many people that they can read minds.

-In 2014 Keith starred on TV3 with his show Brain Hacker, which featured distinguished guests from the world of magic including Tony 'Doc' Shiels, Max Maven and Uri Geller.
+In 2014, Barry starred on TV3 with his show Brain Hacker, which featured distinguished guests from the world of magic including Tony 'Doc' Shiels, Max Maven and Uri Geller.

 Between 2015 and 2016, Barry starred as the hypnotist on the ITV game show You're Back in the Room hosted by Phillip Schofield.
-He is also the hypnotist on the Australian version on Nine Network hosted by Daryl Somersstarred in the U.S. version on The CW network hosted by Taye Diggs.
+He was also the hypnotist on the Australian version on Nine Network hosted by Daryl Somers, and starred in the U.S. version on The CW network hosted by Taye Diggs.